blent/beagle/README.md

 Beagle is a beacon tracking system which targets to run on small devices.
 It allows to track user-specific beacons and send notifications to dedicated RESTful services when they appear and disappear.

-In current implementation ``beagle`` is supposed to run on small single-board computers like Raspberry Pi.
+In current implementation Beagle is supposed to run on small single-board computers like Raspberry Pi.
 Therefore default database is SQLite.
 Additional options may appear in future.

 ## Prerequisites